dedis/key-mgmt/coniks-go/protos/README.md

  protoc --go_out=../common/ *.proto
 ```

-You will have to fix the files manually.
+You might have to fix the files manually.